 What has changed

-As we have previously stated, Verkada’s training program and employee policies were clear that support staff members were required to obtain a customer’s explicit permission before accessing that customer’s video feed via the “internal administrator account” function.
+As we have previously stated, Verkada’s training programme and employee policies were clear that support staff members were required to obtain a customer’s explicit permission before accessing that customer’s video feed via the “internal administrator account” function.
 Any improper access by a Verkada employee would have been a violation of our policies and the employee subject to termination – we have no evidence this ever occurred.

 However, Verkada has always sought to strengthen our security policies and practices, and this attack is a reminder of the need to engage in routine review and evaluation to maintain customer safety.
 Now, customers will have even more control over who is allowed to access their camera feeds.
 The new SPS will require customers to proactively request assistance from the Verkada support team and explicitly approve their access using a secure code – providing an additional layer of authorization.
 Read below for more on how it works: